Bucks hope regular-season obstacles help them in postseason - WHIZ News

-MILWAUKEE (AP) — The Milwaukee Bucks knew when they overhauled their roster that they might pay a short-term price for their attempts to improve their postseason fortunes.
+MILWAUKEE (AP) — The Milwaukee Bucks knew when they overhauled their roster that they might pay a short-term price for their attempt to improve their postseason fortunes.

 Sure enough, Milwaukee enters an eight-game home stretch well off the pace it established while posting the league’s best record each of the last two regular seasons.
-The Bucks ended a six-game road swing with three straight losses as their record dropped to 16-11.
+The Bucks ended a six-game road swing with three straight losses, dropping their record to 16-11.
 At this point last season, the Bucks were 24-3 and had just completed an 18-game winning streak.

 “At the end of the day, there’s going to be ups and downs to the season,” two-time reigning MVP Giannis Antetokounmpo said Sunday night after the Bucks fell 114-109 at Oklahoma City.
 “We cannot put our heads down.
 We have to keep getting better, keep looking forward and hopefully we can peak and play the best basketball we can play when we need to.”